shirushimori/comfy-vids/README.md

 - ✅ Easy to backup and version control
 - ❌ Admin Panel/JSON Editor can be unstable - avoid for production

+### Why GitHub for JSON Hosting?
+- **Free** - No cost, unlimited storage
+- **Reliable** - GitHub's CDN ensures fast delivery
+- **Version Control** - Track all changes to your data
+- **Easy Updates** - Edit directly on GitHub or locally
+- **Backup** - Automatic backup of all versions
+- **Shareable** - Easy to share raw URLs with others

 ### Why These Services?
+- **GitHub**: Best for JSON hosting - free, reliable, version control
-- **Abyss.to**: Free, fast, no limits, perfect for video hosting
+- **Abyss.to**: Free video hosting, no limits
-- **Catbox.moe**: Free, reliable, 200MB limit, great for thumbnails and files
+- **Catbox.moe**: Free file/image hosting, up to 200MB
-- Both require no account and no technical setup
+- All require no account and no technical setup

 ### Getting Started in 5 Minutes
-1. Open `data.json` in a text editor
+1. Create a GitHub repository
-2. Add your video info (copy the example format)
-3. Upload video to Abyss.to, get embed code
-4. Upload thumbnail to Catbox.moe, get link
+2. Upload `data.json` to GitHub
+3. Get the raw file URL from GitHub
+4. Add URL to Settings → Data Source → Custom JSON URL
-5. Paste links into `data.json`, save, refresh browser - Done!
+5. Videos appear in app - Done!